manu-123gill/workinghelpdesk/workinghelpdesk.md

-####  Deshboard of help desk
+####  Dashboard of help desk

 ![image](helpdesk1.png)

-## Deshbord

 ## Status
 It show status of tickets .
 In the helpdesk app  4 status are avaliable.
+In the image show three status because we have not set ticket status as closed till now.
 1. Open
 2. Replied
 3. Resolved